-Although these videos were made for iRacing, all of the concepts covered also apply in Project CARS.
+Although these videos were made for iRacing, all of the concepts covered are transferrable across all platforms.
 We expect that all members will take the time to watch and digest the videos below before joining our league races.
 We also host ‘Driving School’ sessions within the club where we practice a specific techniques and scenarios together, learning from each others experience.

 Chapter 1: Introduction